youtube/cobalt/src/cobalt/site/docs/development/setup-raspi.md

     Note that you can also exit YouTube on Cobalt by hitting the `[Esc]` key enough times to bring up the "Do you want to quit YouTube?" dialog and selecting "yes".

+### Improving Cobalt performance on Raspberry Pi

+1. You will find that there are some processes installed by default that run on the Raspberry Pi and can take away CPU time from Cobalt.
+You may wish to consider disabling these processes for maximum (and more consistent) performance, as they have been found to occasionally take >10% of the CPU according to `top`.
+    You can do this by typing:

+    ```
+    apt-get remove -y --auto-remove [PACKAGE_NAME, ...]
+    ```

+    For example:

+    ```
+    apt-get remove -y --auto-remove avahi-daemon
+    ```